ayourtch/openwrt-map-cernet5/README.md

+This is a very early version of the MAP OpenWRT feed.
+This feed adds the support for the MAP transition technology to OpenWRT with DHCPv6-based provisioning.
+The option number is taken arbitrarily and will definitely change in the future - so use this just for your own testing!

 Here are the steps to add the MAP support to your OpenWRT build:

 1. Open the feeds.conf.default in the editor